Pumpkin Spice Pancakes (With Canned Pumpkin)

 dry ingredients in bowl

-Mix together dry ingredients (except sugar) in a medium bowl.
+Mix dry ingredients (except sugar) in bowl.

 wet ingredients and sugar in bowl